sequenceiq/slider/src/site/markdown/manpage.md

 Example

-    hoya emergency-force-kill application_1386596138212_0001
+    slider emergency-force-kill application_1386596138212_0001

 ### `am-suicide <cluster> [--exitcode code] [--message message] [--wait time]`

-This operation is purely for testing Hoya Application Master restart;
+This operation is purely for testing Slider Application Master restart;
 it triggers an asynchronous self-destruct operation in the AM -an operation that does not make any attempt to cleanly shut down the process.